namel3ss-Ai/namel3ss/README.md

 the basics of a programming language should be understandable in minutes, not hours.

 For us, "3" is a reminder.
-If the core ideas of namel3ss cannot be understood in about three minutes, the language - not the developer - has failed.
+If the core ideas of namel3ss cannot be understood in about three minutes, the language, not the developer, has failed.

 When that happens, we redesign it.